{\AE} codes

-This would appear to be a serious limitation, as distinguishable events in ubiquitous processes such as spontaneous emission, spontaneous Raman scattering, and blackbody radiation induce transitions between only a few individual states of atoms and molecules.
-However, though the energy and polarization of an absorbed or emitted photon reveal a great deal of information about the molecular state to the environment, we utilize the extra degeneracy in the \(z\)-component of angular momentum to construct new types of codes --- the \AE~(absorption-emission) codes --- that are robust to common sources of error in molecular systems.
+This would appear to be a serious limitation, as distinguishable events in ubiquitous processes such as spontaneous emission, spontaneous Raman scattering, and blackbody radiation induce transitions between only a few individual states of atoms and molecules. { When this noise is recast in terms of rotations and angular momentum shifts, we see that it contains terms that are not correctable by diatomic molecular codes (see Appx.
+A).
+However, though the energy and polarization of an absorbed or emitted photon reveal a great deal of information about the molecular state to the environment, we utilize the extra degeneracy in the \(z\)-component of angular momentum to construct new types of codes --- the \AE~(absorption-emission) codes --- that are robust to {these} common sources of error in molecular systems.

 Although we primarily consider molecular systems, we find that \AE\ codes are compact enough to also be hosted in some atoms and atomic ions as long as they have a Zeeman manifold with sufficiently large total angular momentum.
 Thus they provide a means to correct for spontaneous emission error in atomic laser-driven gates, which is the fundamental limit to gate fidelity in those systems ~\cite{wineland_quantum_2003,ozeri_errors_2007}.
 We present the construction of \AE\ codes and discuss example encodings in molecules and atoms.